Terrance Copper

-Terrance Terrel Copper (born March 12, 1982) is a former American football wide receiver in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Baltimore Ravens and Kansas City Chiefs.
-He played college football at East Carolina University.
+Terrance Terrell Copper Sr. (born March 12, 1982) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Baltimore Ravens and Kansas City Chiefs.
+He played college football for the East Carolina Pirates.

-Early years
+Early life

 Copper was a 2000 graduate of Washington High School.
 He finished as the school's career-leader in receptions (159) and receiving yards (2,826).
 He also had 27 touchdowns.

 He was a three-time all-conference and all-area selection and set season records with 55 receptions in 1997 and 697 receiving yards in 1999.
 As a freshman, he had 25 catches for 402 yards and three scores.
 As a sophomore, he set school records with 55 grabs for 1,000 yards, including 4 touchdowns.
-As a junior, 38 catches for 683 yards and seven touchdowns.
+As a junior, he had 38 catches for 683 yards and seven touchdowns.
 In his last year, he registered 41 receptions for 741 yards and 13 touchdowns.

 He earned honorable-mention All-American honors from USA Today.
 Copper was also selected to play in the Shrine Bowl and East/West All-Star game his senior season.